tensorly/viz/paper/paper.md

 ![An example figure showing the component vectors of a three-component PARAFAC model fitted to a fluorescence spectroscopy dataset](paper_demo.pdf)

 The above code uses TensorLy to fit five three-component PARAFAC models to the data.
-Then it uses TLViz to:
+Then it uses TLViz to do the following steps:

- 1. Select the model that gave the lowest reconstruction error,
+ 1. Select the model that gave the lowest reconstruction error.
- 1. normalise the component vectors, storing their magnitude in a separate weight-vector,
+ 1. Normalise the component vectors, storing their magnitude in a separate weight-vector.
- 1. permute the components in descending weight (i.e. signal strength) order,
+ 1. Permute the components in descending weight (i.e. signal strength) order.
- 1. flip the components, so they point in a logical direction compared to the data,
+ 1. Flip the components, so they point in a logical direction compared to the data.
- 1. convert the factor matrices into Pandas DataFrames with logical indices,
+ 1. Convert the factor matrices into Pandas DataFrames with logical indices.
- 1. and plot the components using matplotlib.
+ 1. Plot the components using matplotlib.

 All these steps are well documented with references to the literature.
 This makes it easy for new practitioners to analyse multi-way data without falling for known pitfalls.